 Bacteria will be reduced by the exposure to UV-light.
 Closed UV reactors will be integrated in the piping of small-scale RAS.
 For large flow rates open channel UV systems find a use in my RAS design.
 I use ozone for RAS with denitrification.
 In addition to reducing germs, ozone breaks down organic compounds such as yellow substances, which visibly reduces water turbidity.

 In the biofilter, bacteria convert fish-toxic ammonia into harmless nitrate.
 For nitrification and degassing I apply mainly self-cleaning moving bed bio reactors (MBBR).
 The pH value drops as a result of nitrification.
 PH will be adjusted by demand-actuated dosing of alkaline substances in form of lime and soda.
-Nitrate either can be thinned out by exchange of water or can be reduced by bacterial denitrification.
+Nitrate either can be thinned out or can be reduced by bacterial denitrification.
 Denitrifying bacteria must be fed with carbonic, organic compounds in the form of molasses or ethanol.

 My large-scale RAS are characterized by low-head design and application of vertical propeller pumps.
 Raceway systems are equipped with horizontal propeller pumps and/or with mammoth pumps for hydro-pneumatic water transport.
 Submersible pumps and dry positioned pumps are utilized for medium-head applications in small-scale aquaculture systems and for bypass-filter.
 High-pressure pumps are utilized for injection of ozone and backwashing of drum filters.

 PVC pressure pipes up to nominal size DN250 are suitable to transport water and air.
 PVC sewage pipes are available up to DN500.
 For water applications of larger nominal diameters I plan pipes made from polyethylene or channels.